felixge/fgprof/README.md

-# gprof
+# fgprof - The Full Go Profiler

-gprof is an experimental goroutine profiler that allows users to analyze function time spent On-CPU as well as [Off-CPU](http://www.brendangregg.com/offcpuanalysis.html) (e.g. waiting for I/O) together.
+fgprof is a sampling Go profiler that allows you to analyze On-CPU as well as [Off-CPU](http://www.brendangregg.com/offcpuanalysis.html) (e.g. I/O) time together.

-As far as I know, this kind of analysis is currently not possible with the builtin Go tools, but I'd be happy to be proven wrong about it.
-I'd also love to get general feedback about this kind of profiling.
+Go's builtin sampling CPU profiler in `runtime/pprof` can only show On-CPU time, but is very good at that if that's all you care about. `net/http/pprof` also includes a tracing profiler that can analyze I/O, but it can't be combined with the CPU profiler.

+fgprof is designed for profiling applications with mixed I/O and CPU workloads.
+Keep reading for more details.

 ## Quick Start

-If you don't want to read the wall of text below (you should!), you can directly jump to the <a href="#gprof-1">gprof section</a> below to see how to use this profiler.
+If you don't want to read the wall of text below (you should!), you can directly jump to the <a href="#fgprof-1">fgprof section</a> below to see how to use this profiler.

 ## The Problem